Prepare for Your Nursing Career at Our Nursing Program in Columbus, Ohio

-At our Columbus campus, you can take the first steps towards your nursing career with the CCNE accredited* Bachelor of Science in Nursing (BSN) degree program.
-The three-year BSN program has no wait lists or prerequisites, giving our BSN students the opportunity to earn their degrees faster than the traditional four-year institutions.
+At our Columbus campus, you can take the first steps towards your nursing career with the Commission on Collegiate Nursing Education (CCNE) accredited* Bachelor of Science in Nursing (BSN) degree program.

 Mon - Thurs: 9:00 AM - 6:00 PM

 As an aspiring nurse in our Columbus, Ohio, nursing program, you will have access to tools and resources that support a variety of learning styles for NCLEX® preparation.
 Extra help, tutorials, assessments, and simulations are available and easy to access.

 As you explore nursing schools in Columbus, Ohio, consider what support resources will be available to you.
 The Center for Academic Success (CAS) at the Columbus campus offers workshops, study materials, and appointments with tutors, academic support and much more.

 Chamberlain University College of Nursing’s Bachelor of Science in Nursing (BSN) curriculum is intended to develop your ability to learn and utilize fundamental knowledge of nursing.
 The emphasis is on conceptual learning, while also giving you the skills to transform theory into practice.

 Hands-on participation in both the Chamberlain SIMCARE CENTER™ and on-site clinical locations allows you to operate side-by-side with faculty, mentors, peers, and experienced professional nurses as you improve your patient-care nursing skills.